HomeAutomotive Electrically Powered Steering Belt Drive Market

 Middle East & Africa

-The Middle East & Africa region accounted for 5.1% share in 2025 and is expected to grow at a CAGR of 7.4% through 2034.
-Growth is driven by rising vehicle imports, infrastructure development, and increasing demand for premium automotive features.
+The Middle East & Africa region accounted for 5.1% market share in 2025 and is projected to grow at a CAGR of 7.4% through 2034.
+Growth is primarily driven by rising vehicle imports, expanding infrastructure development, and increasing demand for technologically advanced automotive features.

 Latin America

-Latin America held a 4.2% market share in 2025 and is projected to expand at a CAGR of 7.8% during 2025–2034.
-Growth is supported by automotive assembly expansion, particularly in Brazil and Mexico, along with increasing adoption of mid-range passenger vehicles.
+Latin America held around 4.2% market share in 2025 and is projected to expand at a CAGR of 7.8% during 2025–2034, supported by growing automotive assembly operations and increasing penetration of electronic steering technologies.

 North America Europe APAC Middle East and Africa LATAM